 Definition and Purpose

 Mouse Keys is an accessibility feature that enables users to control the mouse pointer on a computer screen using the keyboard.
 Instead of physically moving a mouse, users can use designated keys, typically on the numeric keypad, to move the cursor, click, and perform other mouse actions.
-The primary purpose of Mouse Keys is to provide an alternative input method for individuals who have difficulty using a traditional mouse due to motor impairments, temporary injuries, or other physical limitations.
+Now, the primary purpose of Mouse Keys is to provide an alternative input method for individuals who have difficulty using a traditional mouse due to motor impairments, temporary injuries, or other physical limitations.
 Additionally, it can serve as a convenient backup when a mouse malfunctions or is unavailable.

-The feature translates keyboard inputs into mouse movements and clicks, allowing users to navigate the graphical user interface (GUI) of an operating system without needing a physical mouse.
+The feature translates keyboard inputs into mouse movements and clicks, allowing users to work through the graphical user interface (GUI) of an operating system without needing a physical mouse.
 This capability is particularly beneficial for those who rely on assistive technologies or prefer keyboard-centric workflows.
 Mouse Keys enhances accessibility and productivity by offering a flexible and adaptable method for interacting with computers.

 Scientific Foundation